Network resilience: Failures in critical infrastructure (CI) systems

-{\bf Conceptual models for evaluation.} Ouyang et al. \cite{ouyang2012three} has proposed a multi-stage framework to analyze infrastructure resilience.
-These three stages are divided as: disaster prevention from normal operation stage, cascading failures from the initial failure stage, and the recover stage.
-Taking the power transmission grid in Harris County, Texas, USA, as a case study, the authors compare an original power grid model with several resilience models to validate the effectiveness of these models under random hazards and hurricane hazards.
-Cai et al. \cite{cai2018availability} have proposed an availability-based engineering metric to measure resilience, which depends mainly on engineering system structure and maintenance resources.
-System resilience is evaluated by the developed method based on dynamic-Bayesian-network.
-Renschler et al. \cite{renschler2010framework} have defined resilience in seven dimensions (so-called PEOPLES, P: Population and demographics; E: Environmental/Ecosystem; O: Organized governmental services; P: Physical infrastructure; L: Lifestyle and community competence; Eco: Economic development; and S: Social-cultural capital).
-Based on Renschler's definition, Vincenzo et al. \cite{arcidiacono2012community} have analyzed the transportation system resilience under extreme events.
-Considering the interdependencies between systems, categories and dimensions, any recovery plan could be evaluated by maximizing the resilience index.
-Comes et al. \cite{comes2014measuring} evaluate the resilience of power grid and New York subway systems, and compares them with such infrastructure in different regions.
+{\bf Conceptual models for evaluation.} Ouyang et al. \cite{ouyang2012three} proposed a multistage framework for analyzing infrastructure resilience.
+The three stages include disaster prevention during normal operation, cascading failures resulting from the initial failure, and a recovery stage.
+Taking the power transmission grid in Harris County, Texas, USA, as a case study, the authors compare an original power grid model with several resilience models and validate the effectiveness of these models under conditions of random hazards and hurricane hazards.
+Cai et al. \cite{cai2018availability} proposed an availability-based engineering metric for the measurement of resilience that depends mainly on engineering system structure and maintenance resources.
+System resilience is evaluated by the developed method based on a dynamic Bayesian network.
+Renschler et al. \cite{renschler2010framework} defined resilience in seven dimensions (the so-called PEOPLES dimensions: P, Population and demographics; E, Environmental/Ecosystem; O, Organized governmental services; P, Physical infrastructure; L, Lifestyle and community competence; Eco, Economic development; and S, Social-cultural capital).
+Based on Renschler's definition, Vincenzo et al. \cite{arcidiacono2012community} analyzed the resilience of transportation systems to extreme events.
+Considering the interdependencies among systems, categories, and dimensions, any plan for recovery should be evaluated based on its ability to maximize the resilience index.
+Comes et al. \cite{comes2014measuring} evaluated the resilience of power grids and that of the New York subway system and compared them with infrastructures of the same types in different regions.